Should I Get a Heat Pump? Your 2025 Guide

 In contrast, air-source heat pumps take up much less space and are easier to install, requiring an outdoor unit of similar size to an air conditioner and cylinder and control unit indoors.

 At Ideal Heating, we offer a fantastic range of air-source heat pumps so that you can choose the pump that suits you and your home the best.
+View all heat pumps!

-Logic Air Heat Pump
+The Ideal Solution: The Logic Air Heat Pump

-Our flagship Logic Air Heat Pump is compatible with both radiators and underfloor heating for however you heat your home.
+At Ideal Heating, our flagship Logic Air Heat Pump is the answer for homeowners asking "should I get an air source heat pump?".
+It’s compatible with both radiators and underfloor heating for however you heat your home.
 It’s a perfect choice for homes with limited space, as the monobloc design combines all the components, other than the hot water cylinder, into a single outdoor unit.

 The Logic Air Heat Pump is Quiet Mark approved, meaning it’s one of the quietest systems available.
 The smart, weather-compensating controls mean it’s able to adjust its output to suit the current climate.
 Plus, it’s solar PV and smart control compatible for even greater eco-friendly efficiency.